zenstackhq/zenstack-docs/docs/the-complete-guide/part3/4-customization.md

 sidebar_label: 4.
 Customization
 ---

-# Customizing The Generated APIs
+# Customizing The Generated API

-Having APIs derived from the schema is great, but sometimes you want to customize the them to fit your needs.
+Having APIs derived from the schema is great, but sometimes, you want to customize them to fit your needs.
 Some of the common use cases are:

 - Disallowing specific operations
 - Transforming the result data into a different format